rodion-arr/blog/drafts/2023/08/2023-08-21-colorize-svg.md

 ![Carousel](https://github.com/rodion-arr/rodion-arr/assets/5843270/a7342539-e35c-47a0-8243-f731f0e07df9 "Carousel example")

 Here we have a typical carousel component with arrows navigation.
 In rest state the arrow is grey, on hover - it changes its color to another.
 CSS beginners may want to just export 2 different SVGs: white one and blue one - and put it in CSS as 2 different SVG files.
-But lets think about this idea more deeply.
+But let's think about this idea more deeply.

 ## Why duplicating SVGs is bad idea